edogambacorta/portfolio-website/memory-bank/activeContext.md

 2. Balancing visual complexity with website performance
 3. Crafting compelling copy that explains AI concepts in an accessible manner
 4. Fine-tuning the tubelight navbar for various screen sizes and devices
+5. Maintaining consistent behavior of routing and navigation across the site
+6. Ensuring proper usage of React hooks and Next.js App Router features across all components
+7. Optimizing performance while maintaining advanced routing and navigation features

 ## Immediate Goals
 1. Complete implementation of hero section with working 3D scene